AndrewWHans/software-engineering-foundations/SWE-Concepts/OS&cloud-computing.md

 - Memory: OS handles the computer's primary memory and provides mechanisms for optimizing memory use, ensuring accurate allocation and deallocations are proper to run programs smoothly.
 - File Systems: manage how files get stored to storage devices, ensuring smooth access through directories and permissions.
 This includes attributes, types, operations, and access methods.
 - Security: implements security policies and mechanisms like access control or encryption <br>
 And many more!
-There are also **types** operating systems too, including *batch, time-sharing, distributed, network, real-time*. <br>
+There are **types** of operating systems too, including *batch, time-sharing, distributed, network, real-time*. <br>
 To check out more, please refer to this [link](https://www.geeksforgeeks.org/types-of-operating-systems/). <br>

 ## Concepts

 **Moore's Law**: the prediction that the number of transistors on an integrated circuit will double every 18 months.
-The **kernel** is the core of the operating system, responsible for managing system resources and interacting directly with the hardware.
+The **kernel** is the core of the operating system, responsible for managing system resources and interacting directly with the hardware. <br>
+Types of kernels include: <br>
+1) Monolithic
+    - all operating systems operate in kernel spaces.
+Has dependencies between system components and complex code.
+    Examples are: Unix, Linux, Open VMS, etc.
+2) Micro
+    -

+3) Hybrid
+    -
+4) Exo
+    -